 Best Available Model Column

-Calculated based on the highest efficiency model identified in publicly provided manufacturer data as of August 2016.
+Calculated based on highest efficiency model identified in publicly provided manufacturer data as of June 2020.
 More efficient models may be introduced to the market after FEMP's acquisition guidance is posted.

 Required Model Column